 Scion is also a partner in the National Science Challenge Resilience to Nature’s Challenges.

 Our scientists are also actively involved in the Intergovernmental Panel on Climate Change to assess the scientific, technical and socio-economic impacts of climate change.

-- Bioenergy from forests [pdf]
+- Planted forests and carbon [pdf]

 - Carbon forestry - The opportunity [pdf]